-After graduating I went to Crete, Greece for a summer study course in Minoan art history and pottery.
-My two interests of architecture and art were blended so well for that summer, it was a very special time for me.
-My love of the Mediterranean blues came from my time on Crete and subsequent travels throughout Greece and they are still evident in the pottery I make today.
+After graduating I went to Crete, Greece to study Minoan art history and pottery.
+My two interests of architecture and art were blended so well that summer, it was a very special time for me.
+My love of the Mediterranean blues and bold colors came from my time on Crete and subsequent travels throughout Greece and they are still evident in the work I make today.

 Now that many years have passed I can see that the decision I made as a 22 year old set me onto a course that has turned into a wonderful art-filled life where each day holds a new creative adventure for me.
 I love that my new path led me to a place where I could add joy and meaning to people’s lives through what I create in my studio and I am honored each time I get to create a commission that holds special meaning for one of my collectors.
 I am so glad that I followed my heart!

 Plan a Studio Visit

 The studio is where the magic happens.
 Mine is in the small town of Philo in Mendocino County where I’ve repurposed a gas station on Highway 128 into a place I call, The Pot Shop.
 It is a joy filled space where my works in progress come to life all around me.

 I enjoy meeting people who stop by my studio to watch me work, share my passion for my pottery and purchase what I’ve made.
 Visitors are always welcome!